FFGGSSJJ/Simple-UnixOS-Kernel/mp3_w-extra/README.md

 I build and test this kernel in a Ubuntu Virtural Machine with ubuntu version `Ubuntu 20.04`.

-To make our kernel work with Graphical User Interface (GUI), you need to add standard VGA PCIe feature in the QEMU configuration file.
+To make our kernel work with Graphical User Interface (GUI), you need to add standard VGA PCIe feature `-vga std` in the QEMU configuration file.
 Mine is shown below:

 ```sh
 #!/bin/sh